RoHit4100/my-all-react-projects/README.md

 # my-all-react-projects
-In this repo all the project which I developed during my udemy course are present.
+In this repo I have put all the project which I developed during my udemy course are sent.